shamrai-nikita/calculator-v2/README.md

 Use `Int` type for numbers.
 Numbers and operators are separated with one or more whitespace characters.
 Program should support
-- binary addition, subtraction, multiplication and division;
+- binary addition, subtraction, multiplication, and division;
 - unary minus, square root;
 - negative number literals;
 - a variable called `x`.